felix-clark/felix-clark.github.io/_posts/2020-03-30-math-of-glm.md

 In the (unlikely) case of \\(\beta = 0\\) being fixed in the model, then instead:
 \\[l_{0}(\mathbf{y}) = \sum_{i=1}^N \boldsymbol{\eta}(0) \cdot
 \mathbf{T}(y^{(i)}) - A\left(\boldsymbol{\eta}(0) \right)\\]

+When linear offset control factors are included, \\(\beta\\) cannot be solved analytically in general.
+In this case, a model can be re-fit using only the constant intercept term.

 ---